I just sealed my new granite countertops and I'm experiencing a haze or a film on the surface.

 Luckily, it is easy to determine if and/or when your granite countertop (or any natural stone) needs sealing by simply performing the simple test for sealing granite.

 2. The granite sealer was improperly applied.
 If the granite countertops did need sealing but the sealer was (incorrectly) left to dry on the surface, you'll get the streaky-hazy residue.

 The most important step when sealing granite countertops (or any stone installation) is to completely remove all excess sealer and residue from the granite countertop surface.

-Unfortunately, many installers do not know this and will tell homeowners to apply a granite sealer and just leave it to soak it.
+Unfortunately, many installers do not know this and will tell homeowners to apply a granite sealer and just leave it to 'soak it'.
 Crummy advice.

-on many stones that are porous enough to absorb all the granite sealer applied, so no surface residue remains.... but it is still 100% incorrect way to apply an impregnating sealer.
+on many stones that are porous enough to absorb all the product applied, so no sealer residue remains on the surface.... but it is still a 100% incorrect way to apply an impregnating stone sealer.

 When testing demonstrates that the surface "could" be sealed, then you make a judgement call (location, use, risk of staining) whether or not to actually apply a stone sealer, but you never apply a granite sealer "just to be safe".